Welcome to the home of the

 The Cub does not give in to himself.

 The Explorers is for youth between ages 11 - 15.
 Their motto is "Be Prepared".
-The Explorer Troop operates in Patrols of 6 to 8 members led by a Patrol Leader who shares responsibility with an adult leader for discipline, activity planning and the training of less experienced members.
+The Explorer Troop is youth led and operates in Patrols of 6 to 8 members led by a Patrol Leader that is responsible for discipline, activity planning and the training of less experienced members within their Patrol.

 On investiture, an Explorer, Senior Explorer, Rover or Leader makes the following Promise: